REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

       rpy: [0, 0, 3.14]
       frame: null
 ```
+Collision objects can be defined under a subscene as well.
+If `frame` is not given or its value is `null`, the subscene becomes the default frame.

+Custom reference frame definitions comprise the following mandatory and optional keys headed by the name of the frame.
+- `xyz`: the position of the object
+- `rpy`: the orientation of the object
+- `parent` or `frame`: the reference frame for the object pose, where `null` implies the world frame.
+This field is optional.

-A collision object can be defined under a subscene as well.
-The default frame is that subscene.
+Similarly, custom reference frames can be defined under a subscene.
+The default frame is the parent subscene.

 ### Loading and Querying the Scene Configuration File